SanicTK2/iidxguide/docs/misc_infasio.md

 Before you go out and buy a sound card, be mindful that -

-* ASIO makes very little perceivable difference in rhythm games that can already use WASAPI
+* ASIO makes very little perceivable difference in rhythm games that can already use WASAPI in exclusive mode
-* Many arcade games (cough) and old games aren't usually happy about anything BUT on-board sound card
+* Many rhythm games and old games aren't usually happy about anything BUT on-board sound card

 so think twice before you drop a lot of money on one.